Nadeemb84/data-analysis/README.md

 You can also embed code blocks in a list.

 * Green

         What is this?
-It is embedded blockquote.
-Mix 'em and match 'em.
+It is embedded code block!
 * Blue
 * Red

 		* Green

 		        What is this?
-It is embedded blockquote.
-Mix 'em and match 'em.
+It is embedded code block!
 		* Blue
 		* Red